jdnierth/javascript-coding-tests/challenges/javascript-advanced/1. Basics/What does use strict do.md

  * would have created window.myVar = 1 in the browser
  * programs would overwrite their values depending on the order of inclusion of those scripts.

-## Prevents you from using words that are preserved for furture versions of JavaScript
+## Prevents you from using words that are preserved for future versions of JavaScript
 * var let = 1: `Unexpected strict mode reserved word`
 * currently used in EcmaScript 6